danielberkompas/danielberkompas.github.io/_posts/2016-04-23-multidimensional-arrays-in-elixir.md

 ![Tic-tac-toe Game Board](/assets/img/tic_tac_toe.png)

-Most programming languages would represent this Tic-tac-toe board as a multi-dimensional array, like this:
+Most programming languages would represent this Tic-tac-toe board as a multidimensional array, like this:

 ```javascript
 var board = [